Low-latency Video Streaming: Types And Challenges

 Which streaming protocols support low latency?

-There are several different protocols that are designed especially to support low latency, such as, LL-HLS (Low Latency HLS), WebRTC, SRT (Secure Reliable Transport), (RTMP) Real-Time Messaging Protocol, and Low Latency DASH.
+Several different protocols are designed primarily to support low-latency, such as LL-HLS (Low-latency HLS), WebRTC, SRT (Secure Reliable Transport), RTMP (Real-Time Messaging Protocol), and Low-latency DASH.

 How can I reduce latency in my video stream?